botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/control-flow-2.md

     crackers contain 500 calories.
 ```

-Observe that this output contains some unwanted whitespace; ideally, we want each snack to appear on a separate line
+This output contains some unwanted whitespace: ideally, we want each snack to appear on a separate line with no leading
-with no leading indentation.
-However, the extra whitespace is to be expected with our current program: the range block
+indentation.
+However, the extra whitespace is to be expected with our current program: the range block is indented, and
-is indented, and YAGPDB simply reproduces that indentation.
+YAGPDB is simply reproducing that indentation.

 ```yag
 {{ range $snacks }}